⦽ Basic Nodes

 ⚙ Unity Plugin (UP) & API

-Labels are applied to Connections.
-Depending on which type of Connections they are used, Labels determine the rate at which Resources flow, or how the diagram’s State changes.
+Formulas are applied to Connections (or Registers).
+Depending on which type of Connections they are used, Formulas determine the rate at which Resources flow, or how the diagram’s State changes.

-Labels on Resource Connections dictate how Resources flow between Nodes
+Formulas on Resource Connections dictate how Resources flow between Nodes.

-Here are the types of Labels supported by Resource Connections:
+Here are the types of Formulas supported by Resource Connections:

 |flow rate||x||0; 2 ; 13; 0.5|